Drive to Kaindy while visiting Kolsay and Kaindy Lakes

 Visit Kaindy Lake With Its Sunken Forest

 Also in Kolsay Lakes National Park, but more remote, is Kaindy Lake, another gem of Kazakhstan and one of the top day trips from Almaty.
-It’s unique as a sunken forest 6,600’ (2,000 m) above sea level.
+It’s unique as it’s a sunken forest 6,600’ (2,000 m) above sea level.

 The lake was created by a landslide of limestone, triggered by an earthquake in 1911.
 The Tian Shan furs, which were trapped in the water, are dried out and preserved due to the extremely cold water (never less than 42 F (6 C).